strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 Next thing we do is use this subject to create our `polledBitcoin$`.
 We wrapped the stream from our previous examples in a `switchMap`.
 Whenever the `manualRefresh$` emits, this stream will be started.
 If there was a previous execution still working, this execution will be stopped in favor of a new one.
 And that's exactly what we need.
 Thanks to the initial value in the `BehaviorSubject`, we know that the stream will be started whenever the stream is initially subscribed to.

 Now, whenever the user clicks on the reload button, the data will be fetched and the timer is reset!
-You can use this technique in different scenarios as well.
+We can use this technique in different scenarios as well.
 For example, when the user swipes down on a mobile device.
 Nice right!

 ### Polling when data is resolved